-(6) FEDERAL INCOME TAX STATUS
+(5) FEDERAL INCOME TAX STATUS

 The Internal Revenue Service (IRS) has determined and informed the Company by a letter dated July 8, 2010, that the Plan and related trust were designed in accordance with the applicable provisions of the IRC and regulations thereunder.
 The Company and Plan management believe that the Plan is currently designed and operated in compliance with the applicable requirements of the IRC, and the Plan and related trust continue to be tax-exempt.
 However, the trust is subject to unrelated business income tax (UBIT) on income derived from certain partnership investments pursuant to Section 511(a) of the IRC.
-No provision for income taxes has been included in the Plan's financial statements since the amount of UBIT is immaterial for the year 2014 and any such cost is reimbursed by the Plan sponsor.
+No provision for income taxes has been included in the Plan's financial statements.

 GAAP requires Plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
 No uncertain positions were taken by the Plan that would require recognizing a tax liability or asset.
 The Plan is subject to routine audits by taxing authorities however, there are currently no audits for any tax periods in progress.
-The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2010.
+The Plan administrator believes it may not be subject to income tax examinations for years prior to 2013.

-(7) FULLY BENEFIT-RESPONSIVE INVESTMENT CONTRACTS
+(6) FULLY BENEFIT-RESPONSIVE INVESTMENT CONTRACTS